evocellnet/ptm_hotspots/README.md

 `python3 ptm_hotspots.py -h`

 Note: Since the Bonferroni correction depends on the total number of predictions, small disimilarities might emerge in the same domain hotspots depending on whether you run only a domain or the full set of domains.
-Similarly, the stochastic nature of the permutation analysis might make the results
+Similarly, the stochastic nature of the permutation analysis might make the results vary between runs.

 ### Customizing alignments or PTM data